 The Indian private investing space has also been showcasing signs of maturity over the past few years.
 The market has revealed that new investments accounted for about 50% of VC transactions.
 The VC-to-PE pipeline has also become robust and consistent.

-Retail and High Net-worth Individual (HNI) investors' and domestic institutional investors (DIIs) combined share, which includes domestic mutual funds, insurance companies, banks, financial institutions, pension funds, etc., reached an all-time high of 25.50% as of June 30th, 2023.
+Retail and High Net-worth Individual (HNI) investors and domestic institutional investors (DIIs) combined share, which includes domestic mutual funds, insurance companies, banks, financial institutions, pension funds, etc., reached an all-time high of 25.50% as of June 30, 2023.
 In the Q1 (April-June) of 2023, Domestic institutional investors (DIIs) invested a record sum of US$ 405.24 million in Indian equities.

 With the government's focus on making business in India easier through the establishment of nation-specific offices to "handhold" foreign investment, India has advanced in recent years in the rankings for ease of doing business.
 The government has also attempted to rein in the aggressive tax administration through more openness and transparency.
 It has also taken multiple other initiatives to improve the business regulatory environment in the country and simplified the process of making domestic investments.
 Some of these are:

-The mutual fund industry in India has been witnessing consistent growth in portfolio numbers over the past few years, as evidenced by the fact that the investor count is estimated to have expanded by 2 crore during CY2022.
+The mutual fund industry in India has been witnessing consistent growth in portfolio numbers over the past few years, as evidenced by the fact that the investor count is estimated to have reached 4 crores in September 2023.
 The Association of Mutual Funds in India (AMFI) is targeting a nearly five-fold growth in assets under management (AUM) to Rs.
-95 trillion (US$ 1.30 trillion) and more than three times growth in investor accounts to 130 million by 2025.
+95 lakh crores (US$ 1.30 trillion) and more than three times growth in investor accounts to 130 million by 2025.
 The AUM rose by 21% or Rs.
-16,042.06 crore (US$ 1.93 billion) in September 2023.
+16,042.06 crores (US$ 1.93 billion) in September 2023.
 Assets Under Management (AUM) of the Indian Mutual Fund Industry as of September 2023, stood at Rs.
-46.58 crore (US$ 560.46 billion).
+46.58 lakh crores (US$ 560.46 billion).

 To achieve a GDP of US$ 5 trillion by FY25, India needs to spend about US$ 1.4 trillion over these years on infrastructure.
 Liberal FDI policies, quick solutions to corporate disputes, a simplified tax structure, ease of doing business, and a boost to public and private expenditure are all part of India's attempt to implement reforms to unlock the country's investment potential, which is expected to improve the business environment.